 - The Syrian economy has suffered substantial economic degradation since the outbreak of civil war in 2011 in the wake of the Arab Spring.
 Its infrastructure has been severely damaged with more than 10 million people internally displaced, a development aggravated by the emergence of Islamic State in 2013.
 An estimated five million Syrian refugees now reside in many external host countries – more than half are in Turkey, followed by Lebanon, Jordan, Iraq and Egypt.
-Slumps in consumption and tax revenues, along with escalating military costs, have caused a huge fiscal deficit.
+Tumbling consumption and tax revenues, along with soaring military costs, have caused a huge fiscal deficit.
 The World Bank estimated in July 2017 that Syria’s war-inflicted economic loss between 2011 and 2016 totalled US$226 billion.

-- The pre-war Syrian economy was buoyed by the oil sector, which accounted for 25% of GDP and 35% of fiscal receipts.
+- The pre-war Syrian economy was buoyed by the oil sector, which accounted for 25% of GDP.
 Agriculture was another pillar (nearly 20% of GDP) despite the droughts of 2007-10.
 Tourism was once seen as an emerging driver, which contributed 6.2% of GDP in 2017, compared with 14% prior to the war, according to the World Travel and Tourism Council.
 Market reforms, including the establishment of the Damascus Stock Exchange, subsidy reforms and consolidation of multiple exchange rates, were implemented and contributed to modest economic growth.